ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/misc/contributing.md

 Any open source product is only as good as the community behind it.
 You can participate by sharing code, ideas, or simply helping others.
 No matter what your skill level is, every contribution counts.

-See http://silverstripe.org/contributing-to-silverstripe for a high level overview on how you can help out.
+See our [high level overview on silverstripe.org](http://silverstripe.org/contributing-to-silverstripe) on how you can help out.

 ## Sharing your Opinion

 *  [silverstripe.org/forums](http://silverstripe.org/forums): Forums on silverstripe.org
 *  [silverstripe-dev](http://groups.google.com/group/silverstripe-dev): Core development mailinglist
 *  [silverstripe-documentation](http://groups.google.com/group/silverstripe-documentation): Documentation team mailinglist

+## Reporting Bugs ##

+If you have discovered a bug in SilverStripe, we'd be glad to hear about it - well written bug reports can be half of the solution already!
+Our bugtracker is located on [open.silverstripe.org](http://open.silverstripe.org/) (create a [new ticket](http://open.silverstripe.org/newticket)).

 ## Submiting Patches, Bugfixes and Enhancements ##